DiceLabs/husky/README.md

 - `tst/`: Unit test directory mirros source code for coverage

 ## Startup
-If you want to turn on the robot, please refer to the startup procedure that has been documented [here](STARTUP.md)
+If you want to turn on the robot, please refer to the physical startup procedure that has been documented [here](STARTUP.md)

+From the software side of things, these scripts will have to be executed in this order

     - setup_cb.sh
     - kill_clearpath.sh
     - start_brakes.sh
+    - start_brakes.sh
     - start_driver.sh
+    - start_play.sh
+    - start_moveit.sh
     - start_services.py
-    - start_moveit.sh
     - start_arms.sh

+You can now use the generic API laid out in [this file](src/integration/server_api/server.py) to call the desired systems

 ## Getting Started
 Clone the codebase for access to source code scripts